Drew-Kim/WeatherApp/README.md

 ## How to launch

-add an api.js file with an OpenWeather API key
+Create a config.js file with an OpenWeather API key defined to export api_key